The Last House on the Left-1972

 Suspension of disbelief must be given to justify how this chain of events could occur.
 What are the chances the convicts would happen to bring the girls to Mari’s house in the middle of nowhere?

-Wouldn’t the parents be in shock or having a meltdown over the realization of Mari’s death?
-Somehow they find the wherewithal to construct a stagey revenge plot on the fly.
+Wouldn’t the parents be in shock or have a meltdown over the realization of Mari’s death?
+Somehow, they find the wherewithal to construct a stagey revenge plot on the fly.

 The dumb cops will do no favors for police officers looking for some respect.